lime86/TravellingModule/docs/index.md

 ----

-General YARR documentation can be found on [readthedocs](https://yarr.readthedocs.io/en/devel).
-The most up-to-date documentation can be found on [gitlab](https://gitlab.cern.ch/YARR/YARR/tree/update_docs) in the "docs" folder.
+General YARR documentation can be found on [readthedocs](https://yarr.readthedocs.io).
 For YARR specific questions and problems there is a [support channel](https://mattermost.web.cern.ch/yarr) for discussions.